West Shore-Lake Tahoe, California

 - Tahoe Marina Lodge-- Basic condos in town that they book like a hotel-- usually available for a couple days at a time. great location.
 Also has small pool.
 Units are privately owned and vary in decor and location-- pictures are available online of each unit.

 - The River Grill: A spot for nicer fare though still casual enough for the family.
 Live music most summer nights.
+Make reservations.

 - West Shore Café: The most upscale restaurant actually on the West Shore.
 Great food and beautiful setting.
 Be sure to make a reservation and request a table outside.